 With over 20,000 physical therapy offices nationwide, choosing the right one can be overwhelming.
 The key is to research your choices so you find a physical therapist that fits your needs and provides quality care.
 Below is a list of factors to consider when selecting physical therapy:

-Physical therapy can be conducted in many settings, from clinics and offices, inpatient rehabilitation facilities, to private homes.
+1. Location: Physical therapy can be conducted in many settings, from clinics and offices, inpatient rehabilitation facilities, to private homes.
 Speak with your physician; he will recommend an appropriate setting depending on your needs and condition.
 Physical therapy can often be conducted several times a week, so if you are commuting to your physical therapy sessions, you should pick a location close to your home or work.
 If you decide upon an inpatient rehabilitation center, be sure to choose a location close to family and friends.
 Patients do better when they are supported by family and friends.